 There is a free plan available with up to 5 stores per account, and there’s also a paid plan if more stores are needed.

 Check out how Printify works, and pricing at their website.
+Remember to use the code PRODUCERHIVE to get a free month on us!

 Best for: Anyone who wants a simple online store but doesn’t have the time to handle packing and shipping.